 HOUSING & MEALS

 Where you live and what you eat is another layer of developing your global perspective.
-You go beyond a tourist’s experience and live with a local family in a residential neighborhood in Toulouse.
+You go beyond a tourist’s experience and live with a local host in a residential neighborhood in Toulouse.

-You share a furnished room and bathroom with another CET student or a host sibling of the same gender and age.
-Because you’re staying with a local family, all residences will look different but provide the same general facilities.
+Because each home is different, you either have your own furnished room or share one with another CET student or a host sibling of the same gender.
+Homestay hosts are hand selected and trained by Dickinson staff to best support your daily life in France.
+All residences will look different but provide the same general amenities.
 And as the locals do, you commute to class via public transportation (typically subway or bus).

 Connecting Locally Starts in Your New Home

-Living in a homestay with a local family is the best way to get to know and experience life in another country.
-Not only does a host family house and feed you, they provide you with instant community—help your host parents prepare Saturday morning breakfast, finish your homework alongside your host sister or brother, or explore the city with the entire family.
+Living in a homestay is the best way to get to know and experience life in another country.
+Not only does your host house and feed you, they provide you with instant community—help your host parent prepare Saturday morning breakfast, talk about your day over dinner, or even explore the city together.
 At the end of your time together, you’ll find that France isn’t simply somewhere you visited, it’s a place you called home.

 Eating in Toulouse

 Your program fee includes three meals a day, giving you ample opportunity to explore the delicacies of home-cooked French cuisine.
-Because mealtimes are shared with your host family, you have a built-in daily platform for cultural exchange over food.
+Because mealtimes are shared with your host, you have a built-in daily platform for cultural exchange over food.
 And throughout the summer, you and your peers also try local cuisine during group meals.
-Discover why Toulouse is famous for its duck dishes, by trying duck burgers to duck sausage to cassoulet (a duck and white bean soup).
+Discover why Toulouse is famous for its duck dishes by sampling duck burgers to duck sausage to cassoulet (a duck and white bean soup).

 All of your classes and course materials are included with your tuition.